-Revenue from our data license agreement is recognized upon delivery of the goods and services provided, based upon the consideration allocated to each deliverable.
+Revenue from our data license agreement with Terumo is recognized upon delivery of the goods and services provided, based upon the consideration allocated to each deliverable.
 We allocated the consideration to each deliverable based upon our review of the agreement pursuant to multiple-element arrangement guidance.
-We determined both the data license and consulting service deliverables were separate units of accounting, each having value on a standalone basis, and estimated the fair value each item.
+We determined both the data license and consulting service deliverables were separate units of accounting, each having value on a standalone basis, and estimated the fair value of each item.
 The value of the data license was based upon similar proposals from third parties and internal costs we incurred in developing the data and obtaining similar rights.
 The value of the consulting services was based on contracts we had engaged with third parties for similar services.
 These values were consolidated and adjusted based upon the relative fair value of the consideration received pursuant to the agreement and there is no right of return or similar refund provisions in the data license agreement.
 Consideration allocated to the data license was recognized as revenue upon delivery of the data in 2011.
-Consideration allocated to the consulting services is being recognized as revenue as such services are rendered.
+Consideration allocated to the consulting services has been recognized as revenue as such services were rendered, or upon the termination of the requisite service period.
+As of December 31, 2012, we had fully recognized the license revenue received from the agreement and our consulting services obligation pursuant to the terms of the agreement had expired.